altocodenl/tagaway/readme.md

 ### Todo alpha

+- When uploading a folder, use the folder name (and subfolders) as tags.
+Distinguish those tags from the ones added by the user in the UI of recent uploads, also for logging purposes.

 - Import/upload:
    - Refactor for upload & import
       - Client
-         - Refactor uploads
-            - fix snackbar cancel.
-            - Block too large files in client.
-            - document responder changes & dependency changes.
          - Refactor imports
             - check authOK, redirect and waitingForServer
             - Use new data format.
             - Add option to cancel import if it yields an error besides "try again".
             - Note when a listing or upload has been cancelled with a snackbar.

-   - Refactor docs & code with unified terminology for pic/vid: mfile?
-Also UI word?

-   - [check bug fixed] When uploading, current upload is not duplicated also in recent uploads.
-   - [check bug fixed] When uploading a new batch while one is going on, it doesn't show up in ongoing uploads!
-   - [check bug fixed] When error is shown in upload, it carries over to import.
-When coming back to upload, a blue icon looks huge.

    - Heartbeat:
       - Modify upload metadata endpoint, add tests.
       - Use special key with expiry to mark this directly.
       - When querying, return if key is set.
       - Refactor client to refresh query only when this flag is present, stop calling query from import/upload.
-   - Upload: when having a lot of tags, don't show them all in the tag suggestion dropdowns.
-   - When uploading a folder, use the folder name (and subfolders) as tags.
-Distinguish those tags from the ones added by the user in the UI of recent uploads, also for logging purposes.
+   - Refactor docs & code with unified terminology for pic/vid: mfile?
+Also UI word?
+   - Upload all pics/vids.
       - [check bug fixed] When uploading lots of files, upload tab crashes after a few hours.
-   - Upload all pics/vids.
+      - [reproduce & fix bug] Upload becomes stalled despite no loss of connectivity
    - Review all invalid pics/vids.

 - Reset dev & prod servers and start from scratch.